perttusaarela/sp_ssa/README.md

 This repositry can be used to reproduce the simulations for the paper: (to be added)

+## Initialization

+Note that the python code uses interfaced C-code which needs to be compiled separately.
+Before running any code, one should call ```make``` in the c_src directory.

 ## Reproducing simulation results

 To reproduce the results seen in the paper, simply call simulations.py with the appropriate flag.
 The flag -h or --help gives more instructions.
 For example, to get the results from Simulations 1 for Setting 4, simply run